 The lifetime expectation of skin cancer in Australia is ∼60%.9 In the southern United States and Hawaii, nonmelanoma skin cancers exceed all other cancers combined.10–12 Basal and squamous cell carcinomas (BCC and SCC), and an SCC precursor, actinic keratosis (AK), are most frequent on sun-exposed skin, in outdoor workers, and at lower latitudes.13–16 SCCs increase more quickly with dose of sun exposure or nearness to the equator than BCCs, and occur later in life, implying that SCC requires more sun-related steps.16–20 In contrast, one-third of BCCs occur on body sites having only intermittent sun exposure, such as the trunk and legs.16,21

 Melanoma also depends on sunlight.
 The relation to latitude is clear,22–25 yet it is often stated that the predilection for the back and lower legs makes the relation to sunlight uncertain.
 This predilection likely reflects the large surface area of back and legs.
 When expressed as lesions per unit area, melanomas are 10–20-fold more frequent on the ears of males and face than on intermittently exposed sites such as the lower legs in women, shoulders, back, or neck.25,26 Melanomas are rare on the buttocks and soles.
 Melanoma appears to have two distinct origins:

-A chronic sun damage (CSD) etiology affects the head and neck and is associated with chronic elastosis—a classic indicator ...
+A chronic sun damage (CSD) etiology affects the head and neck and is associated with chronic elastosis—a classic indicator of CSD—as ...